-However, rural properties can be prone to wonky walls and ceilings, so if buying off the peg isn’t for you, invest in some tailor-made cushions instead.
-‘Opting for bespoke curtains lets you tailor the material, pattern, colour and style to your own requirements,’ says Laura O’Connell, product designer at Thomas Sanderson.
+However, rural properties can have uneven walls and ceilings, so if buying off the peg isn’t for you, invest in some tailor-made curtains instead.
+‘Opting for bespoke curtains lets you tailor the material, pattern, color and style to your own requirements,’ says Laura O’Connell, product designer at Thomas Sanderson.

 ‘Ready-made curtains come in standard sizes, while windows don’t – especially in country homes, where they can be a variety of shapes and sizes.’